slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 A [Verification Summary Attestation (VSA)][VSA] can make dependency verificaion more efficient by recording the result of prior verifications.
-A trimming heuristic or exception mechanism is almost always necessary while verifying dependencies because there will be transitive dependencies that are SLSA Build L0.
+A trimming heuristic or exception mechanism is almost always necessary when verifying dependencies because there will be transitive dependencies that are SLSA Build L0.
 (For example, consider the compiler's compiler's compiler's ... compiler.)